-On a more personal level, “he walked the few kilometres to Haenertsburg to buy the paper.
+On a more personal level, his family nickname for him was “Squib” (personal communication with his grand daughter Sue Tonin – Cdc), “he walked the few kilometres to Haenertsburg to buy the paper.
 Also did he occasionally work at the Wood Mill.
 He was known as a loner, dedicated his time to astronomy”.
 [Communication with his son Paul Jackson via Magda Streicher 4/2005]

 Jackson sold the property on which the telescope house was built in the 70’s and moved the instruments to a small building behind his house on Hilltop farm, which was sold when he died.